CollectivaT-dev/language-toolkit/docs/source/2-Digital age.rst

 According to UNESCO, around 3,500 languages are expected to be extinct by the end of this century and we cannot deny the role of technology in this. `Kornai <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077056>`_ states that the vast majority (over 95%) of languages have already lost the capacity to ascend digitally.
 Digital ascent requires use in a broad variety of digital contexts ranging from maintaining a Wikipedia page, to making language classes available and creating language technology data.

 We shouldn't of course fall into the trap of making technology the culprit of language loss.
 It is merely a representation of already existing power dynamics in the society.
 States which depriotize or even oppress certain languages start their digital transformation by excluding all these languages in their digital infrastructure.
-North American and Eurocentric big technology companies follow a English-first approach by default.
+Now, North American and Eurocentric big technology companies follow a English-first approach by default.

 Technology can also be utilized to form communities around language preservation, knowledge sharing, language documentation.